There are several major risk factors that can lead to a nail gun injury including:

 Injuries may occur when the tip of the nail gun does not make full contact with the work piece and the discharged nail becomes airborne.
 This can occur when nailing near the edge of a work piece, such as a plate.
 Positioning the safety contact is more difficult in these situations and sometimes the fired nail completely misses the lumber.
 Injuries have also occurred when a nail shot through plywood or oriented strand board sheeting missed a stud and became airborne.
 This can happen with ALL trigger types.

 Nailing in awkward positions where the tool and its recoil are more difficult to control may increase the risk of injury.
-These include toe-nailing, nailing above shoulder height, nailing in tight quarters, holding the nail gun with the non-dominant hand, nailing while on a ladder, or nailing when the user’s body is in the line of fire (nailing towards yourself).
+These include:

-Toe-nailing is awkward because the gun cannot be held flush against the work piece.
-Nailing from a ladder makes it difficult to position the nail gun accurately.
-Nailing beyond a comfortable reach distance from a ladder, elevated work platform, or leading edge also places the user at risk for a fall.
-This happens with ALL trigger types.
-However, accidental discharges are a concern in awkward position work with contact and single actuation triggers.
+Nailing from a ladder also makes it difficult to position the nail gun accurately.
+Nailing beyond a comfortable reach distance from a ladder, elevated work platform, or leading edge places the user at risk for a fall.

 Nail gun manufacturers strongly recommend against bypassing safety features, and voluntary standards prohibit modifications or tampering.
-OSHA’s Construction Standard at 29 CFR 1926.300(a) requires all hand and power tools and similar equipment, whether furnished by the employer or the employee shall be maintained in a safe condition.
-This happens with ALL trigger types.
+OSHA's Construction Standard at 29 CFR 1926.300(a) requires all hand and power tools and similar equipment, whether furnished by the employer or the employee shall be maintained in a safe condition.
+Nail guns that have modified safety mechanisms must be repaired or taken out of service.

 Pneumatic tools and compressor use are regulated under OSHA’s Construction Standard at 29 CFR 1926.302(b).
 The provisions in this standard that are relevant for nail guns are provided below.